 - 1. What are the Sustainable Development Goals (SDGs) and how were they created (by whom, when, why, where, and through what process)? - 2.
 The Transforming Our World document is official UN text resulting from very lengthy negotiations with all members of the UN Generally Assembly 193 nations as well as the broadest UN consultative process in history.
 The text was then adopted by all the nations of the General Assembly, representing nearly every nation in the world.
 How is this document different than a research report or academic article?
 Where do you see evidence in the document of the framers' intentions to address/balance the needs and priorities of the world's wealthiest and poorest nations?
 Please think of direct examples from the text.
-What are two of the principles and aspirations it refers to, before laying out the SDGs? - 3.
-The SDGs are interdependent and indivisible.
+What are two of the principles and aspirations it refers to, before laying out the SDGs?

+- 3. The SDGs are interdependent and indivisible.
 Explain how one of the SDGs impacts other SDGs and vice versa.
 For example, how will meeting one SDG of your choice help us to attain some of the other SDGs?
-Use your knowledge, imagination, common sense, and if necessary, research.

-4. How has COVID affected progress toward the SDGs?
+Use your knowledge, imagination, common sense, and if necessary, research. - 4.
+How have the war in Ukraine, climate change, and lingering impacts of the COVID pandemic affected progress toward the SDGs?
 Be specific, with examples from several SDGs according to the SDG Report 2022.
 Where are areas of progress?
 Where can we find room for optimism?